 The action is being organized by the Block Cop City Coalition, a broad group of activists, forest defenders and organizers who have been with the movement from the very start.
 Block Cop City is being planned by frontline communities and has the support of friends of the forest from across the United States.
 The depth and breadth of engagement is a testament to the diversity of this movement — clergy members, parents and teachers, young people, racial justice organizations, autonomous groups of abolitionists and forest defenders of all stripes.
 We are united in our commitment to defend the Weelaunee Forest and block the construction of Cop City.

 We are working to arrange housing options for everyone coming into town.
-A number of religious and activist communities have generously offered to open their doors to provide a place to stay for out-of-towners.
+A number of religious and activist communities have generously offered to open their doors to provide a place to stay for out-of-towners, and there will also be camping space available.
 We encourage those with the means to make their own arrangements if possible.
-We are confident that everyone who wants to participate in this historic action will have a comfortable place to sleep!

 This action will employ non-violent tactics not because we accept the state's false dichotomy of legitimate and illegitimate protest, but rather, because we believe that a commitment to non-violent tactics will best allow us to stick together and overcome the police's attempt to isolate and divide us.